Concave majorant of stochastic processes and Burgers turbulence: Fluid in vanishing viscosity

 \section{Fluid in vanishing viscosity}

-The study of the convex hull of a function $f$ is connected to the shock structure of a fluid which initial potential is $f$.
-It is easier to understand the technical details in a discrete framework, i.e with discrete particles, but the continuous case is more realistic, and is studied in a second time.
+The study of the convex hull of a function $f$ is connected to the shock structure of a fluid whose initial potential is $f$.
+It is easier to understand the technical details in a discrete framework, i.e with discrete particles, but the continuous case is more realistic, and is studied in the latter half of this section.